 - Modifying data structures used for storage.

-- Altering indexes or using alternative file organisation techniques etc.
+- Altering indexes or using alternative file organization techniques etc.